-The Finance and Business Operations Division includes five sections.
+The Finance and Business Operations Division includes four sections.
 The Treasury Operations Section manages the receipt and investment of assigned revenues due to the County or to other agencies for which the section performs the duties of treasurer and is responsible for the issuance and administration of the County's debt.
 The Financial Management Section is responsible for the accounting and disbursing of assigned public funds.
-The other sections are responsible for administering the County's payroll and benefits and for managing the County's procurement and contracting practices.
+The other sections are responsible for managing the County's procurement and contracting practices.